Accessibility

 Specialty channels

-Our networks offer 4 channels featuring content specifically intended for people who are visually or hearing impaired:
+Cogeco offers 4 channels featuring content specifically intended for people living with a visual or hearing handicap:

-Most Canadian broadcasters offer a few programs with described video service (DVS) as part of their regular programming schedule.
+Most Canadian broadcasters offer a few programs with audio description as part of their regular programming schedule.
 Visit their respective websites to get to know their programming.

 Closed captioning (CC)